FREQUENTLY ASKED QUESTIONS

 and preparation, liability insurance, etc. Any money received by the organization

-via membership or donations goes into the operating costs.
+via membership or donations goes toward the operating costs.

 7. How will the vetting process be done to prove one is a Korean Adoptee?